calebmkim/mysportsblog/content/blog/historical-nba.md

 While this team was obviously great, I don't think they were as good compared to the other teams on this list.

-Their regular season was good-not-great--- but to be fair lots of teams had only decent regular seasons but still ranked high on this list.
+Their regular season was good-not-great--- but to be fair, lots of teams had only decent regular seasons but still ranked high on this list.
 The reason why I have the Bucks low is because of their *postseason* performance.

 The Bucks were somewhat lucky to beat the Nets in round 2.